itteco/iframely/docs/API.md

 # Iframely API for Responsive Embeds

 You send Iframely an URL via HTTP GET request.
-Iframely will return you semantics `meta` and embeds `links`, which both can be imagined as the `<head>` elements of the web page requested.
+Iframely will return you semantics `meta` and embeds `links`, which both mimic the `<head>` elements of the web page requested.

 Iframely will generate those elements from a variety of sources, including oEmbed, Twitter Cards and Open Graph.